saylesss88/privacy-book/src/android/RethinkDNS_Guide.md

 - Cloudflare publishes regular transparency reports and undergoes independent audits and have a great blog explaining the technology which is a major plus.
+  GrapheneOS sets Cloudflare as the fallback due to their good privacy policy, and widespread usage.
   - [Cloudflare Privacy Policy](https://www.cloudflare.com/privacypolicy/)

 - RethinkDNS: Their DNS code is open source so anyone can audit it themselves.